zach2039/vs-gimmeoneseedplz/README.md

 Gimme One Seed Plz
 =================

-A mod that keeps your sanity when looking for tree seeds from your favorite trees; trees will always drop one seed when felled.
+A mod that keeps your sanity when looking for tree seeds from your favorite trees; trees will always drop at least one seed when felled.

 Overview
 --------